wandadrizzle/100DAYSOFCODE/journal/2024/100DAYSOFCODE-2024.md

+## 18 March 2024
+What day am I on?
+29!
+Oh, my!
+I'm almost at 30.
+I want to toot my own horn for not breaking my streak but at the same time it must be said that I spent the weekend watching season 1 of Extraordinary Attorney Woo.
+Loadshedding was behaving, had network but I brewed in my existential crisis.
+This week I need to do better.
+I mean, my goodreads count is increasing but there are no new self-help or coding books.
+What a wow, that and LinkedInLearning progress is low.
+The ~16 hours it took a kdrama season could have been used for better pursuits.

 ## 15 March 2024
 Days are tough.
 It's getting colder and there's all this talk about Devin.
 Should I keep on studying seriously or should I look into prompt engineering and data analysis?
 Sigh, I really need to shake off these doubts because I really won't be productive like this.